sra-wng/Interactive-Lab-Hub/Lab 4/README.md

 <img src="https://cdn-shop.adafruit.com/970x728/3595-03.jpg" width=200>

-Connect it to your pi with Qwiic connector and try running the three example scripts individually to see what the sensor is capable of doing!
+Connect it to your pi with Qwiic connector and try running the 3 example scripts individually to see what the sensor is capable of doing!

 ```
+(circuitpython) pi@ixe00:~/Interactive-Lab-Hub/Lab 4 $ python light_test.py
+...
 (circuitpython) pi@ixe00:~/Interactive-Lab-Hub/Lab 4 $ python proximity_test.py
 ...
 (circuitpython) pi@ixe00:~/Interactive-Lab-Hub/Lab 4 $ python gesture_test.py
-...
-(circuitpython) pi@ixe00:~/Interactive-Lab-Hub/Lab 4 $ python color_test.py
 ...
 ```